Semileptonic neutral current decays of $\Xi_b$ with dileptons or dineutrinos in the final state: Formalism

 with $M(m)$ being the mass of $\mathcal{B}_{i(f)}$.
 Consequently, a total of ten independent form factors is required to describe an FCNC baryonic transition.
 The vector ($F_i$) and axial-vector ($G_i$) form factors have been calculated within the PQCD framework in Ref.~\cite{Rui:2025bsu}.
 Analogously, the factorization formulas for the tensor ($F_i^T$) and pseudotensor ($G_i^T$) form factors can be written as

 with the integration measures;

 Here, $x_i^{(\prime)}$ ($i=1,2,3$) denote the longitudinal momentum fractions carried by the valence quarks inside the initial (final) baryon, while $\mathbf{b}_i^{(\prime)}$ are the conjugate variables to the corresponding transverse momenta $\mathbf{k}_{iT}^{(\prime)}$ in impact-parameter space.
+The introduction of parton transverse momenta $\mathbf{k}_{iT}^{(\prime)}$ eliminates end point divergences, thereby enabling the perturbative calculation of many heavy-to-light form factors, including their higher-twist corrections.
 The summation runs over all contributing Feynman diagrams, labeled by $\xi$.
 The Sudakov factors $S_{\mathcal{B}_{i,f}}$, the hard scales $t_\xi$, and the functions $\Omega_\xi(b_i,b'_i)$ are given in Refs.~\cite{Rui:2025iwa,Rui:2025bsu}.
-As an illustration, the explicit expressions for $H^{F_i^T}_a(x_i,x'_i)$ are collected in Appendix.~\ref{sec:for}, while the various twist LCDAs of the initial and final baryons are summarized in Appendix.~\ref{sec:LCDAsp}.
-The PQCD predictions for these form factors are reliable in the low-$q^2$ region.
-To obtain their behavior over the entire kinematically allowed range, we employ a $z$-expansion parameterization to extrapolate the perturbative results to higher $q^2$.
-Further details of this procedure are provided in Appendix.~\ref{sec:LCDAs}.
+As an illustration, the explicit expressions for $H^{F_i^T}_a(x_i,x'_i)$ and $H^{G_i^T}_a(x_i,x'_i)$ are collected in Appendix~\ref{sec:for}, while the various twist light-cone distribution amplitudes (LCDAs) of the initial and final baryons---universal functions defined on the light cone that describe the longitudinal momentum fraction distributions of partons within a hadron---are summarized in Appendix~\ref{sec:LCDAsp}.
+The PQCD predictions for these form factors are reliable in the low-$q^2$ range ($q^2 \in [0,m_\tau^2]$).
+To obtain their behavior over the entire kinematically allowed range, we employ a $z$-expansion parametrization to extrapolate the perturbative results to the high $q^2$region ($q^2\sim (M-m)^2$).
+Further details of this procedure are provided in Appendix~\ref{sec:LCDAs}.

-Beyond the form in Eq.~\eqref{eq:invariant}, two other common parameterizations of the hadronic matrix elements appear in the literature.
+Beyond the form in Eq.~\eqref{eq:invariant}, two other common parametrizations of the hadronic matrix elements appear in the literature.
 The first is based on Weinberg's classification~\cite{Detmold:2016pkz,Gutsche:2013pp}:

 which are related to our definitions in Eq.~(\ref{eq:invariant}) as follows

 Here $r=m/M$ is the mass ratio between the final and initial baryons.
 It has been demonstrated that $f^T_2=g^T_2$ holds at $q^2=0$ because they differ only by a term linear in $q^2$~\cite{Gutsche:2013pp}.